 The Entrepreneurship Minor helps you develop an entrepreneurial mindset, plus the associated knowledge and skills.
 It prepares you to either start-up your own business or bring entrepreneurial thinking to established companies.
-As proof of your knowledge and skills, you will receive an 'Entrepreneurship Minor' certificate from the Tilburg Center of Entrepreneurship after successful completion of the three courses of the Entrepreneurship Minor.
+As proof of your knowledge and skills, you can apply for the 'Entrepreneurship Minor' certificate from the Department of Management, Tilburg School of Economics and Management (TiSEM), by mailing to email@example.com, after successful completion of the three courses of the Entrepreneurship Minor.

 Why this minor?

 - The Entrepreneurship Minor combines stimulating, inspiring lectures and case studies with engaging assignments that will expose you to some of the key challenges that entrepreneurs face in starting and scaling ventures.

 - You gain a sound understanding of key concepts and insights from entrepreneurship theory, conduct case assignments and develop your entrepreneurial skills.

 - The knowledge, skills and certificate help set you apart in your future career.

 The Entrepreneurship Minor consists of three courses and represents a course load of 18 ECTS.
 It is open to all Tilburg University Bachelor students (with the exception of students in the Entrepreneurship and Business Innovation Bachelor's program) and is provided in the first semester of the third Bachelor year.
 The Minor is taught in English.